 Reload the web page.

 An information panel at the left side of the map can be made to appear in two ways.
-Click on the icon at the map’s upper left corner next to the word “EcoHub” to show or hide a list of the map’s contents.
+Click on the icon at the map’s upper left corner next to the word “EcoHub” to show or hide the sidebar.
 Or click on a map dot and the panel will appear and display information about the mapped item.

-Mapped items in any category can be made to appear or disappear by clicking on the checkbox next to each category head (energy, food, etc.)
+All the mapped items in any category can be made to appear or disappear by clicking on the checkbox next to each category head (energy, food, etc.) in the sidebar.

 The list of mapped items in this side panel can be expanded and contracted by clicking the downward pointing arrowhead near each layer heading.
 Clicking on an item in an expanded list will cause its location on the map to be highlighted.